-The Republic of Somaliland re-asserted its sovereignty in May 1991 after a thirty-year union with neighboring Somalia which culminated in a long civil war and genocidal attacks on the people of Somaliland.
+The UNIQUE Case For The International Recognition Of The Republic Of Somaliland – The Republic of Somaliland re-asserted its sovereignty in May 1991 after a thirty-year union with neighboring Somalia which culminated in a long civil war and genocidal attacks on the people of Somaliland.
 Somaliland is not a region which has seceded from a country, but is a state, which was, for a brief period in 1960 an independent country known as the STATE OF SOMALILAND but hastily united voluntarily with another state (Somalia) and then ended that union, albeit unilaterally, in 1991.

 Reduced to a practical level, “recognition is an authoritative statement issued by competent foreign policy decision-makers in a country so as to signal the willingness of their state to treat with a new state or to accept that factual or legal consequences flow from a new situation”.
 Despite the traditional international law debates of whether recognition was declaratory in nature or constitutive and the allied criteria for statehood, these no longer mark the most salient dividing line in the law of recognition and